CERVICAL RETROLISTHESIS

 - Procedure: The surgeon removes bone spurs, disc material, or other structures that are narrowing the foramen.
 This allows the compressed nerve to exit the spinal canal more freely.

-- Indications: Foraminotomy is indicated when nerve root compression is causing radiculopathy (pain radiating down the arm), weakness, or numbness, and conservative measures failed.
+- Indications: Foraminotomy is indicated when nerve root compression is causing radiculopathy (pain radiating down the arm), weakness, or numbness, and conservative measures have failed.

 Time to Recuperate: